edanuryardim/python-temel-project-with-patika/README.md

 ## occurences of substring

 * the user enters a string and a substring.
 You have to print the number of times that the substring occurs in the given string.
 String traversal will take place from left to right, not from right to left.
+# exec function
+* Input Format

+The first line contains an integer,n , denoting the number of commands.
+Each line  i of the n subsequent lines contains one of the commands described above.

+* Constraints

+The elements added to the list must be integers.
+* Output Format

+For each command of type print, print the list on a new line.

+* Sample Input 0

+12
+insert 0 5
+insert 1 10
+insert 0 6
+print
+remove 6
+append 9
+append 1
+sort
+print
+pop
+reverse
+print
+* Sample Output 0

+[6, 5, 10]
+[1, 5, 9, 10]
+[9, 5, 1]